 In the industry, turn-around time is usually the most important property to consider.
 Too few software teams realize this, resulting in solutions that slowly but steadily disintegrates into an intangible mess.

 In academia, turn around does not matter as much.
 Once a paper is out, researchers move on to the next problem.
 However, since the longevity of software projects is usually grossly underestimated, we believe that most academics would benefit from prioritizing turn-around time by adopting proper engineering methods.

 (Needed/Actual), Academic: (2/2), Kaggle: (1/1), Industry: (2/5).

-It is our experience that novice engineers mistakenly focus on computational requirements even though this property tend to have a relatively small impact on feasibility of the final solution.
+It is our experience that novice engineers mistakenly focus on computational requirements even though this property tends to have a relatively small impact on the feasibility of the final solution.
 It is usually better to trade-off computational requirements for other properties.
 Pragmatic engineers know the importance of avoiding such premature optimization.